 Audit-related fees are typically services that are reasonably related to the performance of the audit or review of the Consolidated and Combined Financial Statements and are not reported under the audit fee item above.
-This item includes fees for attestation services on financial information of the Company included in the Company's registration statements on Form F-1 and Form F-4 as well as its listing process in the Bolsa Institucional de Valores ("BIVA", Mexican Stock Exchange).
+This item includes fees for attestation services on financial information of the Company included in the Company's registration statements on Form F-1 and Form F-4 as well as its listing process in the Bolsa Institucional de Valores ("BIVA", Mexican Stock Exchange) in 2020 and for the 2021 the listing process in Bolsa Mexicana de Valores ("BMV").